Moving House? How to Avoid Expensive Energy Bills in Your New Home

 Seeking out an energy-efficient property doesn’t mean sacrificing your other home buying priorities.
 It’s just a case of making some simple checks - and perhaps asking a few extra questions - when you view the house.
 Here’s what to do for starters.

-Mug up on the Energy Performance Certificate
+Mug Up on the Energy Performance Certificate

 An Energy Performance Certificate (EPC) is a shrewd home-buyer’s best friend.
 All properties must now have one and you’d be wise to read it from cover to cover.